fortran-lang/stdlib/doc/specs/stdlib_selection.md

   end program
 ```

-The results seem consistent with expectations; the program prints:
+The results seem consistent with expectations when the array is large; the program prints:
 ```
  select    ; N=           1 ; PASS; Relative-speedup-vs-sort:   2.11456394
  arg_select; N=           1 ; PASS; Relative-speedup-vs-sort:   3.48637915